bitembassy/home-node/lightning-backup.md

 ```

 ## Encrypted cloud backup with Keybase
-Note: we are using Keybase (which is relatively new) for encrypted cloud backups.
-Make sure you feel comfortable with that and you may begin by installing the [app on your phone / laptop](https://keybase.io/download) and creating an account.
+> Note: we are using Keybase (which is relatively new) for encrypted cloud backups.
+Make sure you feel comfortable with that.
+You may begin by installing the [app on your phone / laptop](https://keybase.io/download) and creating an account.
 This will make it easier to login the node by scanning a QR.
+You will be asked to write a recovery paper-key.
+Make sure you have it so you don't lose access to the backups.

 ### Install Keybase
 ```